-Town Landing is a series of coastal buildings on the rocky shoreline of Maine’s Southport Island, consisting of a main house, a cottage and a barn.
-The property functions as the mainland base for transportation to and from the nearby Inn at Cuckolds Light, which is located on an island a half mile offshore.
+Town Landing is a series of coastal-styled buildings, including the main house, a guest cottage, and a traditional barn, located on the rocky shoreline of Maine’s Southport Island.
+The property functions as the mainland base for transportation to and from the nearby Inn at Cuckolds Light, situated on an island a half-mile offshore.

-The House at Town Landing combines the warmth and ease of Scandinavian design with an elevated coastal aesthetic drawn from its island surroundings.
-Through utilization of pickled fir beams, timeless birch flooring, custom steel metalwork, simplicity in color and finish abounds, resulting in an elegance that frames the stunning view.
-The solid surfaces within the home are a study of restraint in color, implementing a uniform soft warm grey for the walls throughout and whites, blues, and wood tones for the cabinetry.
-This becomes the canvas for a juxtaposition with the textiles, which feature bright colors of citron, blue, and turquoise.
+The main house at Town Landing combines the warmth and ease of Scandinavian design with an elevated coastal aesthetic drawn from its island surroundings.
+The use of pickled fir beams, timeless birch flooring, and custom steel metalwork results in a simple elegance that frames the stunning view.
+The solid surfaces within the home are a study of restraint in color.
+The uniform soft warm gray walls and the whites, blues, and wood tones of the cabinetry become the canvas for a juxtaposition with the textiles, which feature bright colors of citron, blue, and turquoise.

-The home embraces the use of natural finishes, allowing their characteristic beauty to shine through.
-The aesthetic integrity of the materials was maintained throughout the design—unaffected finishes such as the concrete parging on the fireplace surround, the raw steelwork of the diamond-lattice wood box, and the natural brass of light fixtures.
-This intent was carried through to the furnishings and amenities, balanced with noticeable attributes such as the hide of the stretched bar stool seats and the natural fiber content of textiles, as an abundance of cotton, linen, and wool are used in the surrounding spaces.
+The aesthetic integrity of the materials was maintained throughout the design, allowing their characteristic texture and beauty to shine through.
+Unaffected finishes include the concrete parging on the fireplace surround, the raw steelwork of the diamond-lattice wood box, and the natural brass of light fixtures.
+This intent was carried through to the furnishings and amenities, such as the hide of the stretched bar stool seats and the natural fiber content of the cotton, linen, and wool textiles.

-This new home replaced an existing, grandfathered cottage within the 75’ setback from the shoreline.
+The main house replaced an existing, grandfathered cottage within the 75’ setback from the shoreline.
 As a result, the overall size and footprint of the home was very restricted and the creative use of space was key throughout the design process.
-A custom banquette in the dining area allowed for ample seating, while the quirky loft space at the top of the stairs was made into a usable reading nook by incorporating two large, custom benches, which wrap the centralized chimney and offer some of the best views of the nearby lighthouse.
+A custom banquette in the dining area is an efficient use of limited space and allows for ample seating.
+The quirky loft space at the top of the stairs is captured as a reading nook by incorporating two large, custom benches, which wrap the centralized chimney and offer some of the best views of the offshore lighthouse.

 The plate rack in the kitchen, as well as the dresser in the second floor bedroom, are inset into the wall to provide added storage without stealing valuable floor space.
 Every inch of space was treated with significance, which allows for a rarity of a home that is thoughtfully designed and beautifully decorated.

 One of the most unique features of the house is a built-in bed with headboard in the first floor bedroom.
-The integrated design element eliminated the need for separate side tables and lighting within the tight space.
+The integrated design element eliminates the need for separate side tables and lighting within the tight space.
 With windows lining both adjacent walls, the built-in further provides a semi-concealed area where the drapery can stack when open.
-Pops of citron, paired with crisp whites and grays, were used to make the space feel welcoming and bright.
+Pops of citron, paired with crisp whites and grays, make the space feel welcoming and bright.

 The design and placement of light fixtures was a particular challenge, given the desire to integrate as many windows as possible in the cottage to highlight the spectacular views of the ocean and flood the space with natural light.
-On the main level, overhead lighting was achieved by strategically placing lighting within the fir beams that traverse the spaces so the fixtures were unobtrusive but still provide needed light in the evenings.
-In the long and narrow second floor bathroom, windows were located directly in front of the vanities, creating a challenge in placing both mirrors and lights.
-By designing custom mirrors suspended from the ceiling, which included hanging pendants on either side, the issue was resolved in a clever and functional yet whimsical way.
+On the main level, overhead lighting is achieved by strategically placing lighting within the fir beams that traverse the spaces so the fixtures are unobtrusive but still provide needed light in the evenings.
+In the long and narrow second floor bathroom, windows are located directly in front of the vanities, creating a challenge in placing both mirrors and lights.
+By designing custom mirrors suspended from the ceiling with hanging pendants on either side, the issue was resolved in a clever and functional yet whimsical way.

-Another feature of the home is its winding open stair, highlighted by a one-of-a-kind handrail and baluster system.
+Another unique feature of the main house is the winding open stair, highlighted by a one-of-a-kind handrail and baluster system.
 Supported by a fir post and beam on the main level, the red birch and contrasting white stairwell offers a visual connection between all three floors.
 It was a test in engineering and design because it needed to float within the space but not obstruct the large exterior windows that run the height of the home.
 Additionally, the handrail and baluster system involved complicated connections, which made for a rewarding study in geometry!

-Perched on the edge of the coastline, careful attention was given to tree protection during construction, as the existing trees and their canopies help embed the home into the landscape.
-During the planning phase, the house was sited as far south as possible, to maintain views from the other on-site buildings and to allow room for a winding path to the shoreline.
-The gradual decline of the pathway through hardy native plants and rocky outcroppings also leads to the pier, used daily by the on-site sea captain to ferry guests and supplies to a bed and breakfast located in a historic lighthouse on a 1-acre rocky island.
-The sea captain spends his days welcoming guests and shuttling them by boat to the island retreat.
+Perched on the edge of the coastline, careful attention was given to tree protection during construction, as the existing trees and their canopies help settle the buildings into the landscape.
+During the planning phase, the main house was sited as far south as possible, to maintain views from the barn and guest cottage and to allow room for a winding path to the shoreline.
+The pathway gradually declines through hardy native plants and rocky outcroppings and leads to the pier, used daily by the on-site sea captain to ferry guests and supplies to the island inn.

-The sea captain’s work area exists on the opposite side of the room, with the main path of circulation dividing the space.
-Utilizing Maine artisans, the classic Thomas Moser desk is covered in a traditional black leather top, whose deep color is furthermore accentuated by the seeded-glass front cabinet against the wall.
-A model of a vintage sailing ship rests atop the case good, flanked by oars and aged brass ship’s lanterns.
+The classic Thomas Moser desk, hand-crafted by Maine artisans, is covered in a traditional black leather top.
+Its deep color is accentuated by the seeded-glass front cabinet against the wall.
+A model of a vintage sailing ship rests atop the cabinet, flanked by oars and aged brass ship’s lanterns.

 Due to the barn’s size constraints, it was especially important to take advantage of the grand views just beyond the building by incorporating large windows and a unique multi-layer barn door system.
 These doors face the ocean and flood natural light into the space, therefore reducing the amount of secondary light needed.
 The end result is a bright, yet bold, multi-use structure where both work and play exist harmoniously.

-Adjacent to the House and Barn at Town Landing, the Cottage sits atop a natural ledge at the southern tip—expansive views to the ocean and a lighthouse beyond.
-The small footprint of the cottage necessitated a layout as open and airy as possible, accentuated by numerous windows with large panes that allow light to flood in.
-The architecture is traditional, the cottage design in keeping with the early 1900s vernacular of nearby homes.
-A winding grass path leads from the cottage to the pier below.
+Adjacent to the main house and barn at Town Landing, the guest cottage sits on top of a natural ledge at the southern edge with expansive views to the ocean and the lighthouse beyond.
+Once again, the small footprint of the cottage necessitated a layout as open and airy as possible, accentuated by numerous windows with large panes to allow light to flood in.
+The architecture is traditional; the cottage design is in keeping with the early 1900s vernacular of nearby homes. .

 In the kitchen, refrigerator drawers offer plentiful storage within the compact area, while a small induction cooktop minimally consumes the countertop and allows for as much cabinet space as possible.
-The deep blue reappears in the kitchen behind the open shelving and creates a visual pop against the crisp whites.
-Another quaint and memorable element of the kitchen is the bead board ceiling, painted in a soft blue—a nod to a popular Maine cottage feature of days past.
+Deep blue walls behind the open shelving create a visual pop against the crisp whites.
+Another quaint and memorable element of the kitchen is the beadboard ceiling, painted in a soft blue—a nod to a popular Maine cottage feature of days past.

-The bathroom sits just beyond the kitchen.
-It is monochromatic in its color palette being composed entirely of soft neutrals.
-Bead board and fir elements continue in this room by cladding the walls and ceiling.
+Just beyond the kitchen, the bathroom is finished in a monochromatic color palette composed entirely of soft neutrals.
+Beadboard and fir elements continue in this room as cladding on the walls and ceiling.
 The bathroom floor and shower are tiled in honed limestone tiles with crushed glass accents.